General Child Neurology

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Disorders of articulation generally refers to common childhood speech problems.
-These disorders are now more commonly referred to as speech sound disorders.
-They are generally treated by speech-language pathologists.
-Awareness of disorders of articulation aids physicians in effective identification and referrals.
-This article reviews these common disorders, includes an understanding of current genetic underpinnings, touches on nondevelopmental and degenerative causes of articulation difficulties, and provides an overview of the current intervention debate.
+Speech sound disorder is a broad term that encompasses a number of diagnoses related to speech production difficulties in children.
+Speech sound disorders are evaluated and treated by speech-language pathologists.
+Awareness of these disorders aids physicians in effective and timely referrals.
+This article reviews common childhood speech sound disorders, includes a current understanding of genetic underpinnings, touches on nondevelopmental and degenerative causes of speech disorders, and provides an overview of current assessment and intervention approaches.

-Demosthenes, the Greek orator, had difficulties with articulation in his youth and pioneered speech therapy by placing pebbles underneath his tongue to elevate it.
-Aristotle recognized that articulation, the organized combination of consonants and vowels, is required for human speech.
-In 1848, Bouillaud listed the components required for spoken language as the instruments, such as the tongue, which provide “articulatory power,” and the “cerebral organ,” which coordinates speech.
+Demosthenes, the Greek orator, was said to have sought improved speech production in his youth by placing pebbles underneath his tongue, reciting verses while running, and shouting above the sound of the ocean.
+Aristotle recognized that the organized combination of consonants and vowels is required for human speech.
+French physician Jean-Baptiste Bouillaud listed the components required for spoken language as the instruments, such as the tongue, which provide “articulatory power,” and the “cerebral organ,” which coordinates speech.
+In 18th century Britain, James Fords advertised his services for “stammering and other speech” problems.
+In the United States, the American Academy of Speech Correction was founded in 1925.
+The organization was later retitled the American Speech-Language-Hearing Association (ASHA), a name that remains today.

 Nearly 3,000 illustrations, including video clips of neurologic disorders.